wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 PowerAuth SDK for Android provides code for the first and second of these checks.

-To check if you can use biometric authentication on the system, use Android [BiometricManager](https://developer.android.com/reference/android/hardware/biometrics/BiometricManager) class directly (available since Android 10), or our helper class:
+To check if you can use the biometric authentication, use our helper class:

 ```java
 // This method is equivalent to `BiometricManager.canAuthenticate() == BiometricManager.BIOMETRIC_SUCCESS`.